Riding the Captain Ahab Trail: Moab, Utah Adventure

 Over the last few years, the trail has slowly grown from the Hymasa trail, a trail without even a parking area to the beautifully designed trail we have today.
 Before you were required to ride up Kane Creek Road to the Cliffhanger Jeep road.
 Now there is a purpose-built single track along Cane Creek known as Connector Trail that connects directly to the Hymasa parking lot.
 From the connector trail, you will climb on the original Hymasa trail before beginning the awesome Captain Ahab descent.

-After renting bikes in town we decided to forgo fooling with a bike rack on a rental car and decided to ride to the trail from the bike shop.
-If you are in relatively good shape, the ride from town to the trail is easy and flat as the route follows along the Colorado River on Kane Creek Road.
+We rented bikes in town and figured it was easier to skip the hassle of dealing with a bike rack on a rental car, so we just rode straight to the trail from the bike shop.
+If you're in decent shape, the ride from town to the trail is pretty easy and flat since it follows the Colorado River along Kane Creek Road, keep an eye out for rock art on the canyon wall.

 Like all great adventures our trip to the Captain Ahab trail started with my buddy watching a YouTube video about the trail.
 Sure he lives in the flat lands of the East Coast and had zero experience with the rock drops that are so common along Moab's mountain bike trails, but the YouTube video made it look so easy.
 The video made it look like anyone could do it.

-Typically, when I bring new riders to the trails of Moab, I like to start with a descent of 7-UP.
-The next day I will typically follow up with a Captain Ahab trip before heading to the main attraction The Whole Enchilada.
+Typically, when I bring new riders to the Moab trails, I like to start with a 7-UP descent.
+The next day, I will typically follow up with a Captain Ahab trip before heading to the main attraction, The Whole Enchilada.

 Like most areas of Moab, there is more to the trail than just the trail.
 The area around the Captain Ahab trail system is loaded with hidden secrets.
 If you have time or just a sharp eye, the trail passes right by the Owl Panel.
 This is the best and most well-preserved petroglyph site close to town.
 To locate the panel from the bike trail look for a large alcove just as the Cliffhanger Jeep trail intersects the Connector Trail.
 The panel is to the left of the alcove.
 You can hike up to it but you might not want to if you are wearing clip-in bike shoes.
 Another nearby rock art site is Magic Theater Arch, directly across the street from the parking lot.